 04.02 Cost Activity Codes (CACs)

 A unique, six-character alphanumeric or numeric code that is aligned to the agency’s budget structure business line, product line and product (BL/PL/P).
-CACs represent fee and non-feebillable activities for mission direct and mission indirect, corporate direct, corporate indirect, and administrative work performed by NRC and contractor staff.
+CACs represent fee and non-fee-billable activities for mission direct and mission indirect, corporate direct, corporate indirect, and administrative work performed by NRC and contractor staff.
 In RPS-Inspections a CAC is associated with each inspection procedure and activity that is linked with a docket and an EPID, creating a combination assignment string for inspectors.
 CACs associated with work performed for inspections are assigned to employees by their supervisor, through RPS-Inspections as a CAC, docket and EPID combination.

 04.03 Configuration Control Board (CCB)